HydroModPy/HydroModPy/docs/source/capability_gallery/all_cases.rst

      - Steady synthetic groundwater-flow case used to validate the launcher workflow against the exact 1D Boussinesq solution written on `U = h^2` for an unconfined aquifer with:
    * - :doc:`Boussinesq Hillslope Interception 1D <cases/boussinesq_hillslope_interception_1d>`
      - Validation Benchmarks
-     - Steady synthetic groundwater-flow case used to validate the dense local `flow/boussinesq` runtime on a sloping hillslope where the water table reaches the land surface near the outlet.
+     - Steady synthetic groundwater-flow case used to validate the PETSc VI obstacle `flow/boussinesq` runtime on a sloping hillslope where the water table reaches the land surface near the outlet.
    * - :doc:`Boussinesq Hillslope Recharge-Step Interception 1D <cases/boussinesq_hillslope_recharge_step_interception_1d>`
      - Validation Benchmarks
      - Transient synthetic groundwater-flow case used to validate the dense in-house `flow/boussinesq` runtime on a sloping hillslope where a recharge step causes an interception zone to appear progressively from the outlet toward the divide.